asdf8601/mmngreco.github.io/content/posts/uv-review/main.md

   - be sure you have a `requires-python` entry or `.python-version`
 - `requirements.txt`

-In that casea you can use:
+In that case, you can use:

 - `uv venv`
 - `uv pip install -r requirements.txt`
 - `source .venv/bin/activate`
 - `python -V`

-In case you wanto switch to pure `uv` management:
+In case you want to switch to pure `uv` management:

 - `uv add -r requirements.txt`
 - `git add uv.lock pyproject.toml`
+- `uv sync` from now on

 ## See Also